ashdavies/talks/2019-05-31-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ^ Developers celebrated as Google announced first class support for Android in 2017

-^ Since then adaption has sky-rocketed, community involvement and participation
+^ Since then adoption has sky-rocketed, community involvement and participation

 ^ Talks on every aspect of Kotlin, from DataBinding to Coroutines, Redux and IoT